 When the cancer has spread, treatment may focus on relieving pain and other symptoms.
 This is called palliative or supportive care.

 Comfort measures, safety measures, physical therapy, occupational therapy, and other treatments may improve the patient's quality of life.
-Some people may want to get legal advice to help them create advanced directives, such as a power of attorney.
+Some people may want to seek legal advice to help them create an advance directive and power of attorney for health care.